jaredririe/backendology/finished/distributed-systems-building-blocks.md

 Collapsed forwarding is an example of a technique that proxies can employ to decrease load on a downstream server.
 In this technique, similar requests are _collapsed_ into a single request that is made to the downstream server; the result of this request is then written to all similar requests, thus reducing the number of requests made.

 A simple example of collapsed forwarding is **deduplication**.
-If a resource X is 100 times, the proxy can make a single request to retrieve X from the downstream server and then write the same response body to the 99 other requests for X.
+If a resource X is requested 100 times, the proxy can make a single request to retrieve X from the downstream server and then write the same response body to the other 99 requests for X.

-This is particularly helpful for the downstream server when the resource X is large in size.
+This is particularly helpful for the downstream server when resource X is large in size.
 Let's assume a 5 MB payload that must be read into memory (rather than streamed).
-Without deduplication, the hundred requests would require the server to wastefully read 5 * 100 = 500 MB into memory.
+Without deduplication, the hundred requests would require the server to wastefully read 5 * 99 = 495 MB into memory.
 The deduplication step in the proxy can smooth over spikes and reduce the memory usage dramatically.

 Let's implement a simple proxy and server in Go with collapsed forwarding!